digitaltrails/vdu_controls/README.md

 > You can also access the service from any D-Bus clients such as d-feet or the
 > command line tool dbus-send.
 >
-> The service is under active development along with supporting ammendments
+> The service is under active development along with supporting amendments
 > to libddcutil by @rockowitz.
 The intention is to eventually package it
 > with ddcutil/libddcutil.
 >